 War photography is all about photographing conflict in its reality.
 Not only does it cover arms and weaponry used and the fights, but it also captures the effects of war on people and places.
-This may sound easy, but in reality, photographers who practiced this genre had to be brave and skilled.
+This may sound easy, but photographers who practiced this genre had to be brave and skilled in reality.

 Not only do they need to have top-notch photographic capabilities, but their adaptability skills should be excellent as well.
 This is because the photographers who participate in this field may find themselves in dangerous situations.
 They might even get killed if they are not cautious.

-Moreover, they might face a lot of difficulties and political hurdles when getting their pictures published out of the war arena.
-There are ethical and moral issues related to it as well as in journalism, and it’s emotionally draining as well.
+Moreover, they might face many difficulties and political hurdles when getting their pictures published out of the war arena.
+There are ethical and moral issues related to it and journalism, and it’s emotionally draining as well.

 What is war photography?

-War photography, in its truest form, is to bring the view of triumph and terrors to the public via a camera.
-It is a form of photography that can either present the reality in its truest form or malign it.
-It not only revolves around conflicts, but it is also an expression of representing the lives of soldiers and citizens in amidst war.
+In its truest form, war photography brings the view of triumph and terrors to the public via a camera.
+It is a form of photography that can present reality in its truest form or malign it.
+It revolves around conflicts, but it also represents soldiers’ and citizens’ lives amidst war.

 Its context is wider than we normally presume.
-It is not blood cold; it has varying emotions, pains, agony, victory, and the violence instilled in it that are part of every war.
-In simple words, it reflects the photographer’s eyes through his/her lens for the whole world to view!
+It is not blood cold; it has varying emotions, pains, agony, victory, and the violence instilled in every war.
+In simple words, it reflects the photographer’s eyes through their lens for the whole world to view!

 Role of war photography

-With a history that goes as far as 200 years, war photography has been a means of communication for both exposing the truth and as political propaganda.
+With a history that goes as far as 200 years, war photography has been a means of communication for exposing the truth and political propaganda.
 It is used to cover conflicts all around the world.
-With time, war photography has evolved, but to date, photographers have to put their lives on the line.
+With time, war photography has evolved, but photographers have to put their lives on the line to date.

 The advancements in technology have made it easy to capture the realities of war, but the dangers and risks continue to prevail in this genre.
-However, in the digital world with false perception, the role of war photographers has become even more evident as truth can easily be overlooked.
+However, in the digital world with false perceptions, war photographers’ role has become even more evident as truth can easily be overlooked.

-So the onus is on these individuals to use their cameras to influence how the public view and interpret war.
+So the onus is on these individuals to use their cameras to influence how the public views and interprets war.

 The trend of war photography

-That is why, with the advent of cameras, war photography become an automatic choice!
-This is because the images captured by photographers present there brought realism of the real horror in front of the world.
+That is why, with the advent of cameras, war photography has become an automatic choice!
+This is because the images captured by photographers present brought real horror realism in front of the world.

 The first war that was extensively covered was the American Civil War.
 The images captured in it documented both living and dead.
-Even though the camera technology at that time could not capture the action, so no bullets were flying or soldiers running, but the impact and effects of this bloodiest war were captured with realism.
+Even though the camera technology could not capture the action, no bullets were flying, or soldiers were running, but the impact and effects of this bloodiest war were captured with realism.

-Then with World War, censoring began to protect the armies and locations and also to preserve the morale of the general public.
+With World War, censoring began to protect the armies and locations and preserve the general public’s morale.
 Censoring continued with time, but the truth came out with passing years as war photographs don’t remain undiscovered for long.

 Importance of war photography